Have you ever wondered why there are French people in Canada? Really, the question is more ‘why are there English people?’

 The Tintamarre today is a parade of anyone and everyone who wants to make noise.

-This tradition came about in 1955 to show that Acadian culture is well and alive despite attempts to destroy it.
+This tradition came about in 1955 to show that Acadian culture is alive and well despite attempts to destroy it.
 The Tintamarre has been called the heartbeat of Acadia in the past.

 The largest gathering usually happens in the Acadian Peninsula in Caraquet.
 Most Acadian communities all around the Canadian Maritimes will have their own Tintamarre.